 Turn on the “Show accessibility control hints in Task View” toggle switch.

-Quick note: This option will give an option to switch between the desktop and the new gaming mode from the Task View experience. -
+Quick note: This option will give you the option to switch between the desktop and the new gaming mode from the Task View experience. -

 Restart your gaming PC.